 Vehicle Registration & Parking

 All vehicles parked on campus by students or employees must be registered with the Campus Safety department and display a valid permit.
 Vehicles that are unregistered or do not display a permit are not permitted to park on campus.
-Visitors may obtain a permit free of charge from the Campus Safety office.
+Visitors may obtain a guest permit free of charge from the Campus Safety office.

 Parking permits are not transferable and may be used only by the driver and the vehicle they were issued to.
 The forging, fabricating or altering of a parking permit is prohibited.